Spring Into Better Health: Simple Steps to Lower Your Family's Diabetes Risk

 What can I do for myself and my family to reduce the risk of diabetes?

-In recent years, Type 2 diabetes has steadily increased for children aged 10–19.
+In recent years, type 2 diabetes has steadily increased for children and adolescents aged 10–19.
 Setting healthy habits at home can greatly reduce the risk of diabetes in both you and your family.

 - A healthy diet. – The MyPlate meal plan provides families with a meal planning framework.
 Identification of food types and portion sizes helps ensure meals are balanced and provide proper nutrition.
 It’s important for children to see their parents eating healthy meals, as this will plant the seeds for healthy eating now, and have a positive influence for years to come.